Plans For The Riverwalk Casino: Approved By The City Council

-Located at N. Halsted St. and W. Chicago Ave., the project is set to build on a portion of the current industrial Tribune Publishing Center at Tribune Publishing Plant in the River West neighborhood.
+Located at N. Halsted St. and W. Chicago Ave., the project is set to build on a portion of the Tribune Publishing Center at Tribune Publishing Plant.
 The casino will be more than a place to test your luck, with plans also include a packed layout filled with restaurants, a park, sports bars, an exhibition hall, and various other attractions.

 Here’s what we know about the project: